NEUBIAS/training-resources/_modules/volume_viewer.md

       - Useful to see in 3-D rendering (as it is very hard to see what is going on in 2-D slices)
     - [3-D EM and segmentation](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xyzc_8bit__em_synapses_and_labels.tif)
       - EM data is difficult to render in 3-D but for the segmentation channel it is very useful
+      - Note that the segmentation channel does not look good in a max-projection; actual volume rendering is much better.
     - [3-D MRI head](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xyz_8bit_calibrated__mri_full_head.tif)
       - Good to compare various rendering modes
     - [3-D Organoid nuclei](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xyz_8bit_calibrated__organoid_nuclei.tif)